tomfa/anyboard-lib/README.md

 # AnyboardJS

+Note: This repo is a result of a 2015 Master Thesis.
+See https://github.com/Anyboard/anyboard for further developments.

-A simple JS-framework for creating (mobile) games (using IoT devices).
+A simple JS-framework for creating mobile games, using IoT devices.

 - [Library documentation](documentation.md)
 - [Examples](examples)